-The bill introduces new requirements for agencies intending to acquire private property through eminent domain in Kansas.
+This bill introduces new requirements for agencies intending to acquire private property through eminent domain in Kansas.
 Specifically, it mandates that at least 30 days prior to filing a petition, agencies must provide personal notice to property owners, including a good faith offer of compensation that cannot be reduced or revoked later.
 If a subsequent offer is made before the petition is filed, that amount will become the minimum compensation.
-Additionally, the bill amends existing laws to clarify that private property cannot be taken for private economic development purposes, with certain exceptions, and it explicitly states that recreational trails do not qualify as public use.
+The bill also clarifies that private property cannot be taken for recreational trails and outlines the conditions under which property can be taken for public use, including provisions for municipalities and public utilities.

 As introduced: 26-501a, 26-501b, 26-502, 26-507